blackbhc/refactor/development-manual/development.md

 - `in_cylinder(...)`: similar but for a cylinder region.
 - `in_box(...)`: similar but for a box region.
 - template struct `vec`: a template struct to implement the vector operation, such as norm, dot product, cross product, etc. Most operations are implemented by operator overloading.
+Note that all self operation in this class has no return value.
+- template struct `mat`: a template struct to implement the matrix operation, such as inverse, transpose, etc.
+  Again, most operations are implemented by operator overloading and the self operation has no return value.
+  - Note: as this is only a toy class, the inverse, determinant calculation are implemented at here, which is not efficient and accurate.
+So if you want to use this class, please use it carefully.
+I choose to implement them at here because I want to avoid all unnecessary dependency of other libraries.

 #### Pre-process part